China RoHS Answers to Frequently Asked Questions

 - How will it be enforced?
 China doesn't have a great track record for enforcement of otherwise strong laws regarding intellectual property and anti-counterfeiting.
 How much of an indicator that is for this law is unclear.
 Despite that, we do know they are serious about this and other environmental laws so we do not recommend a strategy of assuming they will not enforce it, particularly for non-Chinese entities.

-- How will you comply? - Contact Mike Kirschner for assistance.
+- How will you comply? - Contact Mike Kirschner at DCA for assistance.